Luisa Roldán: Legacy

-Luisa Roldán influenced several women artists in Seville, Cadiz and Madrid through her sculptures and artistic innovation.
+Luisa Roldán influenced several women artists in Seville, Cádiz and Madrid through her sculptures and artistic innovation.
 Women artists were seen as belonging to a "private" sphere and men to a "public" sphere.
 When Roldan created her sculptures she made her work public and changed the way art was perceived in the 1600s.
 She is a female artist that is known as the Spanish sculptor that created her own name.
 Through her artwork, she was able to earn a royal title as "escultora de camara".
 Roldán was able to illustrate her own entray called Lives of the Eminent Spanish Painters and Sculptors.
 However, in the eighteenth century it was discovered that more than ninety women were active artists in Spain and Portugal.
 Many other women artists were being discovered at the time Roldán published her artwork.
 She paved the way for innovational art that focused on terracotta imagery and sculptures.